hawrylte/AstroMower_RP2040_Dev_Board_v2/Readme.md

   * USB-C Interface

-  * Resistors and Capacitors are 0603 and 0805 with hand solder footprints.
+  * Resistor and Capacitor sizes are 0603 and 0805 with hand solder footprints

   * Incorporates Neopixel addressable LED